frederic-perez/AmE-dictionary/dictionary.md

 __accolade__ _n_ An award or privilege granted as a special honour or as an acknowledgement of merit. _Syn_ honour, recognition _The hotel has won numerous accolades._
 __acrimony__ _n_ Bitterness or ill feeling. _Syn_ bitterness, rancour, resentment
 __actuaries__ _The actuaries for the Center for Medicare credited the law for some of the reduced increases in costs._
-__acumen__ :two: :octocat: acumen/acute/agudo _n_ (From Latin, ‘sharpness, point’, from acuere 'sharpen'; acute) The ability to make good judgements and take quick decisions. _Syn_ astuteness, awareness, shrewdness _She hides a shrewd business acumen._ :es: agudeza
+__acumen__ :two: :octocat: acumen/acute/agudo _n_ (from Latin, ‘sharpness, point’, from acuere ‘sharpen’; acute) The ability to make good judgements and take quick decisions. _Syn_ astuteness, awareness, shrewdness _She hides a shrewd business acumen._ :es: agudeza
 __adjunct__ _Adjunct professors._
 __afar__ _I've been watching his magnificent season from afar._
 __alacrity__ /əˈlakrɪti/ _n_ Brisk and cheerful readiness. _Syn_ eagerness, willingness, readiness _She accepted the invitation with alacrity._